dombean/-clean_rmd_report_template/README.md

 Refer to the file __example_html_report.html__ to see what the HTML Report looks like.
+Refer to the file __example_html_presentation.html__ to see what the HTML Presentation looks like.

-The HTML Report is Blue Themed; it comes by default with code folding, code download, numbered sections, floating table of contents, and more.
+The __HTML Report__ is Blue Themed; it comes by default with code folding, code download, numbered sections, floating table of contents, and more.

-The HTML Blogdown Template is almost exactly the same as the HTML Report Template.
+The __HTML Blogdown__ Template is almost exactly the same as the __HTML Report__ Template.
 However, an option is added to the YAML for blogdown rendering.
 Also, there is a fixed table of contents and CSS for scrollable code chunks.

+The __HTML Presentation__ is Blue Themed; it comes with a macro for easy image scaling.

 # R Install